UM Housing/UM Dining

 Rooms in residence halls are assigned in order of application completion.
 The residence halls application is accompanied by a $225.00 fee. $25.00 is a non-refundable processing fee, and $200.00 is a prepayment for housing.
-Application forms, cancellation policies, and additional information may be obtained from the Residence Life Office website.
+Application forms, cancellation policies, and additional information may be obtained from the UM Housing Office website.

-UM Disability Services for Students and Residence Life work together to ensure that students with disabilities can participate in all Residence Life programs.
+UM Disability Services for Students and UM Housing work together to ensure that students with disabilities can participate in all UM Housing programs.
 If you have a disability and will need to request reasonable modifications for housing, please indicate the type of modifications you are requesting on the housing application and contact Disability Services for Students.
 Medical documentation may be required.
 Please note that timely housing applications and requests for accessibility are critical if you wish to have accessible housing when you arrive on campus.
 To contact Disability Services for Students, please call 406-243-2243.

 Lewis & Clark Village